aepifanov/mos_mu/doc/update-product/update-env-9-2.rst

 **To update an existing Mirantis OpenStack environment to 9.2:**

 #.
 Verify that you have updated the Fuel Master node as described in
-   :ref:`update-master-9-2`.
+   `Update Master Node`_
 #.
 Log in to the Fuel Master node CLI as root.
 #.
 Change the directory to ``mos_playbooks/mos_mu/``.

 #.
 Collect the Python OpenStack code customizations:

-   .. note:: If your environment does not contain customizations, skip to
+   **Note**

-             step 9.
+        If your environment does not contain customizations, skip to step 9.

    .. code-block:: console

     ansible-playbook playbooks/gather_customizations.yml -e '{"env_id":<ENV_ID>}'

-   .. caution:: If a Python OpenStack package was customized by adding a new
+   **Caution**

-                file, such file will not be detected.
+        If a Python OpenStack package was customized by adding a new file, such file will not be detected.

    You may use flags to manage this procedure.
 For example: